ArmandoFerraj/Signal-Prediction/README.md

-# Machine Learning Sonar Project: Binary Classification Problem
+# Machine Learning Project: Binary Classification Problem

 Project Overwiew:
 -	The task is to train a model that can discriminate metal and rock objects from sonar signals.